radumarias/rencfs/README.md

   want close to bulletproof solutions, then maybe this is not the ideal one for you.
 But is trying to offer a simple use of an encryption solution that should be used taking into consideration all the security concerns from above
 - It started as a learning project of Rust programming language, and I feel like keep building more on it
-- It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
-Indeed, it doesn't have the maturity yet to " fight" other well-known implementations.
+- It's a fairly simple and standard implementation that tries to respect all security standards, use secure and robust primitives so that it can be extended from this.
+Indeed, it doesn't have the maturity yet to "fight" other well-known implementations.
   But it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above